skenderidis/nginx-gitops/YAML.md

 | `persistent`     | Keeps connection open between checks.                                            | `boolean`| No       | `true`                      |
 | `keepalive_time` | Duration to keep connections alive.                                              | `string` | No       | `"60s"`                     |

+[!IMPORTANT]
+> - Health checks occur at the configured interval.
+> - `fails` defines how many times in a row a health check must fail so that it will be marked unhealthy and excluded from load balancing.
+> - It must pass `passes` checks to be marked healthy again.
+> - Optional `match` rules make checks more precise (e.g., specific response headers or content).
+> - `mandatory`: true disables the entire upstream group if health check fails.
+> - `persistent` and `keepalive_time` improve performance by reusing connections.

+**Example:**
 ```yml
 healthcheck:
   path: /healthz